 In addition, the high number of tourists who annually visit the area would potentially increase the number of people to which the region would have to provide emergency services, housing, and associated support.
-The Casino maximum capacity at any given point is approximately 2,500 individuals, not inclusive of the various restaurants or attached hotel.
-The Great Wolf Lodge has an average of daily visitors of approximately 1,560 guests.
+The Casino maximum capacity at any given point is approximately 2,500 individuals, not inclusive of the various restaurants, attached hotel, or entertainment/concert venue.
+The Great Wolf Lodge has an average daily visitor count exceeding 1,500 guests.
 Grays Harbor County has an average population of over 4 million annually who travel in direct proximity to the reservation, potentially carrying ash to the area on their vehicles if the ash has not been carried directly to the area based on wind direction.